Table of Contents[Hide][Show]

 If you don’t hop off, it takes about an hour and a half to make the loop.
 Learn about architecture, Key West history and popular attractions including the historic waterfront, Harry S. Truman’s Little White House, Ernest Hemingway’s House, the Southernmost Point and the Key West Lighthouse.

-9. Visit the Turtle Hospital
+9. Spend Some Time at the Turtle Hospital

 Cheating just a bit here, as the Turtle Hospital is not located on Key West but rather Marathon Key, about an hour away.
 However, if you have kids who love turtles it is worth the drive.
 You can either take a day trip from Key West or hit on this attraction on the way down as you are driving through the Keys from the mainland.
 We stayed a night in Key Largo before heading to Key West, so the Turtle Hospital was a perfect stop along the way!

 The Turtle Hospital is the first state-certified veterinary hospital in the world for sea turtles.
 They offer daily tours that include an educational presentation, behind-the-scenes look at the hospital and surgery rooms, and a visit with the sea turtles in their “hospital beds” – individual tanks where injured turtles are recovering, or the pools where the hospital’s permanent residents (those who can never be released into the wild) reside.